singularian/mdencode/README.md

 These are a brief list of collision management in mdzip and mdunzip.

-- File level Signature to validate Block Level Signatures
+- Using File level Signatures to validate Block Level Signatures
 - Signature Switching.
-If one signature or signature group has a collsion choose another
+If one signature or signature group has a collsion switch to another signature
-- Use Block Groups
+- Use Block Groups as a bandaid around signature blocks
 - Use Optional Collision Numbers
 - Using Modular floors to skip numbers